webstir-io/module-contract/README.md

 TypeScript interfaces, helper utilities, and JSON schema describing Webstir modules and providers.
 The contract covers build-time provider APIs and the runtime surface (contexts, manifests, routes, views) that providers expose to the orchestrator.

+## Status

+- Experimental contract for the Webstir ecosystem — shapes and helpers may change as providers and orchestrator behavior are refined.
+- Expect breaking changes across early versions; pin carefully if you integrate it outside Webstir itself.

 ## Install

 ```ini